michaelhasson/SandAI_Z/README.md

 Be sure to look through the checklist (below and in the inference notebook) to make sure that your images meet the requirements for classification!

+## Submitting images:

+If you are willing to share your images (for future model improvements), please do so at [this link](https://docs.google.com/forms/d/e/1FAIpQLSfds06XC0Tg1Km7ei_WAqNm0a-K0pYoxayOnjfhQJgqOlD5rA/viewform).
+If you provide your name, we will acknowledge you in any future work!

 ## Checklist